 Looking back to his most successful development project Grant Erskine gives his advice on making the most out of the space you have in a property.
-Today, he talks about mezzanines and sleeping lofts as a way of utilizing the vertical space of a room while still maintaining the defined sleeping and living areas that are prefered by tenants.
+Today, he talks about the use of mezzanines and sleeping to utilise vertical space, while still maintaining the defined sleeping and living areas, preferred by tenants.

 Property Expert Series: Grant Erskine From Grant Erskine Architects

 - Part 1: Introducing Grant Erskine from Grant Erskine Architects

 - Part 2: What Are Grant Erskine Architects Currently Working On?

 - Part 3: Grant Erskine’s Biggest Property Development Success